 # timedatectl --help timedatectl [OPTIONS...]
 COMMAND ...
 Query or change system time and date settings. -h --help Show this help message --version Show package version --no-pager Do not pipe output into a pager --no-ask-password Do not prompt for password -H --host=[USER@]HOST Operate on remote host -M --machine=CONTAINER Operate on local container --adjust-system-clock Adjust system clock when changing local RTC mode Commands: status Show current time settings set-time TIME Set system time set-timezone ZONE Set system time zone list-timezones Show known time zones set-local-rtc BOOL Control whether RTC is in local time set-ntp BOOL Control whether NTP is enabled

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to set up the time zone on your system for you.
+Of course you don’t have to set up timezone on CentOS 7 if you use one of our Managed CentOS VPS hosting services, in which case you can simply ask our expert Linux admins to set up time zone on CentOS 7 for you.
 They are available 24×7 and will take care of your request immediately.